andrtell/traefik-vm/README.md

 ## Domain

-You need to register a domain name (e.g. `example.com`) and point it to your VM if you have not already.
+Go ahead register a domain name (e.g. `example.com`) and point it to your VM if you have not already.

 **Optional (but recommended)**

-You could also add wildcard domain for your sub-domains (e.g `*.example.com`).
+Add a wildcard domain for your sub-domains (e.g `*.example.com`).
+The wildcard domain should resolve to the same IP as your top domain.

 **Warning**

-After updating your DNS records please wait a while (an hour or more) before running Traefik.
-It is very easy to hit the rate limit for Lets Encrypt if your DNS records are not up to date.
+If you are updating existing DNS records, please wait a while (an hour or more) before running Traefik.
+It is very easy to hit the rate limit over at Lets Encrypt if your DNS records are not up to date.

 ## Local setup